-Hi, I’m Juliet Birkbeck, a person centred counsellor who is a member of the British Association for Counselling and Psychotherapy.
-I use the pronouns she/her.
+Hi, I’m Juliet Birkbeck, a Person-Centered counsellor and a member of the British Association for Counselling and Psychotherapy.
 I work mainly in South Manchester where I see clients at the Chorlton Counselling Rooms on Tuesdays, Wednesdays and Thursdays and I also work as a volunteer counsellor for the LGBT Foundation in central Manchester.
-I can also do home visits within 5 miles of my Chorlton base.

 My theoretical background is Person Centred – a form of humanistic counselling developed by Carl Rogers.
-Other influences on my work include the attachment work of John Bowlby, work on gender by Judith Butler, understandings of gender and sexuality presented by Meg-John Barker, the relational work of Patricia DeYoung and the pluralistic approach of Mick Cooper.
+Other influences on my work include the attachment work of John Bowlby, work on gender and sexuality by Judith Butler and Meg-John Barker, the relational work of Patricia DeYoung.

-I am currently training as a therapeutic supervisor and expect to be offerring supervision to counsellors from September 2019.
+I am currently training as a therapeutic supervisor and am able to offer reduced cost supervision to other counsellors.

-When I was growing up I lived in various different countries and I got used to being on the edge of different groups – having to work out for myself what it means to belong and how to cope with not belonging.
+When I was growing up I lived in various different countries and I got used to being on the edge of different groups – having to work out for myself what it means to belong and how to cope with living on the margins.
 I recognise that this isn’t always easy and that our sense of our own identity can change and develop over time.
-I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I enjoy working with people as they explore these issues for themselves.
+I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I work with many people who are exploring these issues for themselves.